DinoMarlir/laboratory/readme.md

 2. cd into the folder using `cd laboratory`
 3. Build a distribution using `gradlew distZip`
 4. Copy the zip file into the packages folder `cp build/distributions/laboratory-jvm.zip packages/laboratory-jvm.zip`
+5. cd into the packages directory using `cd packages`
-5. Run the installation script with root privileges: `sudo ./install.sh`
+6. Run the installation script with root privileges: `sudo ./install.sh`
-6. Complete installation by running `laboratory`
+7. Complete installation by running `laboratory`

 **Windows:**
 Don't use this on Windows